Our commitment to a clean, fair and affordable energy future.

-We believe businesses have a duty to contribute to society and the communities they serve.
-Find out more about how being a responsible business impacts everything we do.
+Find out more about how being a responsible business is at the heart of everything we do.

 Business needs to stand for something more than simply profitability.
 Now, more than ever, we have a responsibility to demonstrate our contribution to society more broadly.
 At National Grid we’re committed to being a responsible business in everything we do.
 It’s enshrined in our purpose – to Bring Energy to Life.